synw/django-changefeed/README.md

 ----

 - Manage update and delete operations
-- Manage indexes and keys
+- Manage indexes
+- Filters for the listener
 - Autoclean functions

 Contributions are welcome.